byu-dml/d3m-analytics/README.md

 1. Use the [`elasticsearch-dsl` documentation](https://elasticsearch-dsl.readthedocs.io/en/latest/search_dsl.html) to begin querying the elasticsearch indexes.
 Example:

     ```python
-    from client import client
+    from src.client import client
-    from settings import Indexes
+    from src.settings import Indexes
     from elasticsearch_dsl import Search

     # Search all pipeline documents (defaults to only returning 10 at a time max)